Primary Navigation Mobile

 What power options are available?

-Kia is offering two battery options on the EV3, though each comes with the same size electric motor producing 204hp and 283Nm of torque (pulling power).
-The EV3 is the first Kia built on its dedicated electric car platform to do be front-wheel-drive, too, with the EV6 being rear- or all-wheel-drive, depending on version.
+Kia is offering two battery options – 58 and 81kWh – on the EV3, though each comes with the same size electric motor producing 204hp and 283Nm of torque (pulling power).
+The EV3 is the first Kia built on its dedicated electric car platform to be front-wheel-drive, too, with the EV6 being rear- or all-wheel-drive, depending on version.

 With the extra weight of the larger battery, there’s a slight performance penalty, with 0-62mph taking 7.7 seconds with the big battery compared to 7.4 for the smaller unit.
-We’re yet to drive the entry-level EV3, however, so can’t compare real-world performance.
+We’ve tried both versions and there’s very little difference felt out on the road – so don’t worry about the larger battery being a drain on performance.

 It’s not as quick as the sprightly Volvo EX30, but you know what?
 That’s okay because this is a family car, not a hot-hatch, and its combination of performance and dynamics is perfectly judged for its target audience.
 So if tyre-smoking fun is your bag, then you’ll have to wait for the twin-motor all-wheel drive GT version that’s in the pipeline.